ComposableFi/composable/docs/docs/user-guides/keplr-guide.md

-# How to create a Keplr Wallet for Composable Cosmos
+# How to create a Keplr Wallet for Picasso

 ## Download the Keplr extension​
 The following link allows you to download the Keplr extension: https://www.keplr.app/#extension